Juloos/TinyWorld/README.md

 - The slowdown of webs inversely scales with the player scale
 - Leaves are not colliding with players that are scaled down to 1/8th or smaller
 - Small dripleaves collide with players that are scaled down to 1/8th or smaller
 - Big dripleaves do not fold when players that are on top of them are scale down to 1/8th or smaller
 - Plants, crops and flowers slow down players that are scaled down to 1/8th or smaller
 - Some non-herbivore mobs will try to eat players that are scaled down to 1/8th or smaller
+- Fire sources will damage the player depending on its scale (lit candles, torches, campfires...)
-- Correct the collision shape of some blocks:
+- Correct the collision shape of some blocks (if possible):
   - Lecterns
   - Banners
-  - Torches, Levers
+  - Torches and Levers
   - Skulls
-  - Iron bars, Doors and Trapdoors ?
-(See if possible)
+  - Iron bars, Doors and Trapdoors

 ---
 ## Tiny World Creation